cjdoris/ExactpAdics/docs/miscellany.md

 > {:.ret}
 {:.intrinsic}

-True if we can create a default associative array with default x.
+True if we can create a default associative array with default `x`.

 > **IsCoercible_DefaultAssociativeArray** (x, keys, values)